tacodeDev/dev-starter/content/tezos_starter_02_smartpy.md

 In this example, we add more information to the variant in the form of an argument of the type `name`, a `string` and add a third constructor, `Guest` with no information.

 ### Pattern matching

+> makes no sense to use it in smartpy i think

 `Pattern matching` executes code based on different cases.
 We can use the value of variants, records, tuples, or lists to perform these different actions.

 **Match on variants**

+> makes no sense to use it in smartpy i think

 Let's see how pattern matching works if we *match* on variants.
 We use the same variant as in the example before.

 ```